 9% enter K already at age 6

 The results of educational research into redshirting kindergarteners are inconclusive.** Some analyses indicate improvement in early grades, but not thereafter, except in athletics.
 One study finds reduced inattentiveness and hyperactivity that might carry over into higher grades.
 Another research article indicates that self-regulation improves with later entry.
 Some studies suggest no long-term benefits when controlled for socio-economic and developmental factors.
-Different worldwide research indicates a small, but slight, advantage through high school.
+Different worldwide research indicates a slight advantage through high school.

 It is a highly competitive world we live in today, and one other consequential factor must be considered.
 Because kindergarten is the new first grade, it is very important that your child be ready for formal reading instruction.
 For better or worse, kindergarten today is more than social and emotional adjustment to school.
 Listening, reading, and writing are required daily.